PhysicsCodesLab/TensorLabXD.jl/docs/src/man/tensors.md

 `codomain(t') == domain(t)`.
 Note that for an instance `t::TensorMap{S,N₁,N₂}`, `t'` is
 stored in a wrapper called `AdjointTensorMap{S,N₂,N₁}`, which is another subtype of `AbstractTensorMap`.
-Index `i` of `t` appears in `t'` at index position `j = TensorXD.adjointtensorindex(t, i)`.
-There is also a plural `TensorXD.adjointtensorindices` to convert multiple indices at once.
+Index `i` of `t` appears in `t'` at index position `j = TensorLabXD.adjointtensorindex(t, i)`.
+There is also a plural `TensorLabXD.adjointtensorindices` to convert multiple indices at once.
 Since the adjoint interchanges domain and codomain, we have `space(t', j) == space(t, i)'`.

 ```julia